azat-co/practicalnode/chapter1/chapter1.md

 }
 ```

-The following is an example of both approaches:
+The following is an example of both approaches, anonymous and named:

 ```js
 const f = function f() {